greenthegarden/greenthegarden.github.io/_posts/2016-10-16-emonpi-installation.md

 ---
 layout: post
-title: emonPi installation
+title: emonPi Installation
 ---

-#  emonPi installation
+The modifications I used to build an emonPi disk.

 I plan to utilise my [emonPi](https://openenergymonitor.org/emon/) as the basis of my home automation system.
 I have struggled with the read-only configuration of the standard build so decided to build from stratch.
 Not as difficult given instructions at https://github.com/openenergymonitor/emonpi/blob/master/docs/SD-card-build.md.
 I have started the build using NOOBS LITE Version 2.0.0, on October 15, 2016.
 However, there were some issues which are captured here: